coetzeer/coetzeer/_posts/2018-03-30-freenas-plex-non-productive.markdown

 So, as you can imaging, with a working Plex server, it would be super to have this videos available on demand.
 And that's how hours and hours of frustrating but pleasurable organising, sorting and renaming happen.
 I can watch Kent Hovind on demand now, which was definitely a hole that's been filled in my life now.

-The last and final thing that eaten hours of what could have been productive time is this little guilty pleasure:
+The last and final thing that's eaten hours of what could have been productive time is this little guilty pleasure:
 {% include figure image_path="/assets/img/greys.jpg" alt="Grey and the gang" class="image-small image-centre" caption="McSteamy, McDreamy and the gang" %}

 Yes.
-Queue the fake blood, tears, drama, rule breaking, complaining, sexual innuendos, plastic cadavers, stupid relationships, soppy sugical sumilations, bad medicine, unrealistic descisions, repetative stories: all that true but, again, much like Mr Hovind and a Big Mac, you just can't stop at one.
+Queue the fake blood, tears, drama, rule breaking, complaining, sexual innuendos, plastic cadavers, stupid relationships, soppy surgical simulations, bad medicine, unrealistic decisions, repetitive stories: all that true but, again, much like Mr Hovind and a Big Mac, you just can't stop at one.

 At some point I'll get back to real work.
 Right now I'm comfortable on the couch, with the dogs, waiting for my wife to get back from her holidays.